datacarpentry/spreadsheets-socialsci/_episodes/01-format-data.md

 - "Never modify your raw data.
 Always make a copy before making any changes."
 - "Keep track of all of the steps you take to clean your data."
 - "Organize your data according to tidy data principles."
+- "Record metadata in a separate plain text file."
 ---
 ## Data formatting problems